 Midori no Hibi (or Midori Days), is the most well known work of Inoue Kazurou, who is also responsible for Ai Kora and Aoi Destruction.
-He trained under Fujita Kazuhiro (Ushio and Tora, Karakuri Circus, etc), after winning the 40th Rookie Comic Awards, and the influence of Fujita is readily apparent in Inoue's work's so far.
+He trained under Fujita Kazuhiro (Ushio and Tora, Karakuri Circus, etc), after winning the 40th Rookie Comic Awards, and the influence of Fujita is readily apparent in Inoue's

 The story is about 17 year old Sawamura Seiji, the strongest high school delinquent in the area, and his seemingly endless quest to find a girlfriend.
 Because of his notorious reputation, and his fearsome "Devil's Right Hand", the girls he meets tend to be afraid of him, and because of this, he longs to meet a girl who won't be afraid of him.
 In short, he's much maligned and misunderstood, and thus, rather lonely.

 This seems like a pretty run-of-the-mill set up for a romantic series, but Inoue added a twist in Midori no Hibi.
 Sawamura does have a girl who's liked him for a long time, although he doesn't know it as she has always been too shy to talk to him.
 This girl is Kasugano Midori, and it's the meeting of the two which is where the twist in the story is.
 Seiji, for one reason or another (it's never really explained), awakens one morning to find that his infamous "Devil's Right Hand" has been replaced by a miniature version of Midori, the girl who has secretly been in love with him.
 Where his wrist ends, her waist begins.